Service Corporation International

-Service Corporation International is an American provider of funeral goods and services as well as cemetery property and services.
+Service Corporation International is an American provider of funeral goods and services as well as cemetery property and cremation services.
 It is headquartered in Neartown, Houston, Texas, and operates secondary corporate offices in Jefferson, Louisiana (near New Orleans).
 SCI operates more than 1500 funeral homes and 400 cemeteries.

 Company history

 Robert L. Waltrip founded the company in 1962.
 SCI began as a small network of funeral homes and cemeteries in the Houston area.